cfinster/devtools/2011/roadmap.md

 Jetpacks and Firefox itself are built on many of the same technologies as the web.
 The same SpiderMonkey JavaScript engine that runs JS code on web pages is also responsible for a great deal of the Firefox user interface and for running Jetpacks.
 Where possible, we will engineer our work to support anyone who is building on the Mozilla platform, but our top priority for 2011 is to delight people building web applications.

-## Empowering Web Developers ##

-Web developers work with HTML, CSS and JavaScript every day.
-Jetpack provides programming interfaces (APIs) that are easy for web developers to work with and a "restartless" model that makes developing a Jetpack feel like the same kind of lightweight process as building a web application.
-Jetpack's APIs also make it easy for developers to dive in without having to learn much about how Firefox itself is put together.

-By creating a "developer tools software development kit (SDK)" that provides APIs designed to assist in building web applications, we make it easy for people with knowledge of JavaScript to dive in and build new tools.
-Developers will be able to use these APIs to provide new ways to visualize what's happening inside of the browser, or to help diagnose application problem areas.

-The APIs will allow developers to:

-* Control the flow of execution of JavaScript on the web page and query for the execution state (the stack, variables in scope, etc.) in order to build debuggers
-* Analyze and query the stylesheets in use on the page
-* Work with the HTML DOM
-* Retrieve events logged in the browser (JavaScript and CSS errors, network requests, content JavaScript-logged messages, other messages logged by browser internal systems)
-* Measure web application performance (JavaScript profiling, animation framerates, layout/styling performance)
-* Measure web application resource usage
-* Inspect modern application state (IndexedDB, localStorage, Web Workers, Web Sockets)
-* Provide informative displays that do not interfere with the operation of the page

-A comprehensive, documented set of APIs (along with introductory tutorials and screencasts) will help developers get going building their own tools.

-Further, these APIs will also help projects like Firebug by providing a straightforward and consistent interface to this kind of browser data.
-This work also ties in well with the "browser tools interface" work that the Firebug project is starting to undertake.

 ## Bundled Tools for the Most Common Tasks ##

-Firefox has a great add-on ecosystem, and the Developer Tools SDK will encourage the creation of even more add-ons for web developers.
+Firefox has a great add-on ecosystem, and we want to encourage the creation of even more add-ons for web developers.
 The needs of modern web sites and applications are far more significant than they used to be, and we'll rely on add-ons for handling many of the less common cases.

 With that in mind, we do want Firefox to be a developer-friendly browser out-of-the-box.
-In Firefox 4, we are shipping the "web console" feature which provides users with insights into what their sites are doing and adds the de facto standard "console" object to the page.
-We also developed much of an "inspector" tool which provides a user interface for browsing the structure of the page, editing the CSS and HTML of the page and resolving styling issues.

-We will restructure these tools to work with the SDK, allowing them to serve as examples for other developers and to provide initial real-world tests for the SDK.

-The full suite of tools we will provide will touch upon all of the areas covered by the SDK.
-However, the approach that we will take in designing these tools is "task-oriented".
-Rather than developing a UI with the primary goal of exposing all of the available information, we will develop a UI that is expressly designed to cover many common needs of web developers.
+For a web developer, a browser without tools is useless.
+Every build of Firefox (releases, Nightly, Aurora, and Beta) should have functional tools.

+One goal we have for our tools is to offer "task-oriented" user interfaces.
+While it's important to dump the available information in some UI so that a web developer can figure out whatever they need to, we think the software can go farther to give the user direct solutions to common problems.

 More specifically,

-* Easy-to-use tools for diagnosing and correcting problems with page layout
+* Easy-to-use tools for diagnosing and correcting problems with page styling
 * A debugger for analyzing and correcting problems in JavaScript code
 * Views into the performance characteristics of an application

-While we want to provide tools that touch upon all areas of the SDK, the tools we ship with Firefox will be the ones that are:

-1. the most broadly useful
-2. the most polished

-Releasing tools initially as separate Jetpacks will allow us to iterate quickly and gather feedback while the tool is polished.
-That period may also help us determine if a tool is broadly useful enough to incorporate into the product.

 ## Supporting Open Web Standards via Tools ##